rust-lang/keyword-generics-initiative/explainer/effect-generic-bounds-and-functions.md

 _† These items exist in Rust, but are unstable._

-_‡ These items might be included in Rust in the future, but as of writing have not yet been included._
+_‡ These items have been discussed for inclusion, but have not yet been included on nightly._

 ## TODO: Desugaring